the-prophecies/crispy-journey/README.md

 ## Introduction
 The following project intends to model the trajectory of a land-based missile that is on hair-trigger alert from Moscow to Washington D.C.
+This came to our attention given the current world climate, in which tensions between both countries are on the rise, therefore creating a need to accurately predict an offensive maneuver on behalf of Russia to provide preventive strategies.

 _Hair-trigger alert:_ is a US military policy that enables the rapid launch of nuclear weapons.
 Missiles on hair-trigger alert are maintained in a ready-for-launch status, staffed by around-the-clock launch crews, and can be airborne in as few as ten minutes.

-## Objectives
+## Objective
-The expected output of this project is a set of four servers, each of which provide an essential part of the project.
-Their denomination is as follows:

-> Data Retrieval Server
+Generate a series of graphs which accurately predict and simulate the trajectory of a missile with the given initial conditions, in order to estimate the time of flight.
+Additionaly, compose said images into a gif.

 ## Toolset